Former Princeton Football Star Tiger Bech Killed In New Orleans Pickup Truck Attack

 "Love you always brother!
 You inspired me everyday now you get to be with me in every moment.
 I got this family T, don't worry.
 This is for us."

-After his football career, Bech worked as a stockbroker in New York.
+After his football career, Bech worked as a stockbroker in New York with Seaport Global Holdings LLC, according to his LinkedIn.

 The FBI and local authorities continue to investigate the incident.